Our Essential Services Make Relocating Easy for You.

 An Overview of Private Health Insurance

-It is advisable to pay attention to the healthcare coverage during contract negotiations, as healthcare plans can vary tremendously with respect to the treatments they cover.
+It is advisable to pay attention to healthcare coverage during contract negotiations, as healthcare plans can vary tremendously with respect to the treatments they cover.
 Some plans include dental care and maternity benefits, others do not.
 Sometimes you may have to pay a deductible, or the insurance plan will only cover a certain percentage of your medical expenses.
 Other insurance plans will limit you to certain doctors.
 Paying attention to this beforehand can save you a lot of money later on.

-Private Health Insurance
+Types of Health Insurance Plans

-You might want to consider an international health insurance if you are not staying in Hong Kong for a longer period of time.
+You might want to consider international health insurance if you are not staying in Hong Kong for a longer period of time.
 International health insurance plans are transferable to different countries, and premiums are usually based on the international level of medical costs.
-If you are already covered by an international health insurance, find out if it is also valid in Hong Kong.
+If you are already covered by international health insurance, find out if it is valid in Hong Kong.

 The insurance sector in Hong Kong is very competitive.
 Therefore, it is well-worth investigating different offers to get the best deal for your own medical insurance plan.

 - Can you get coverage for your entire family?
 Are there family discounts?
 Can you choose different plans for each family member?